-- a the losses do not result from their fault or negligence; - the director has exercised management in good faith and prudence in the interests of the company and within its objectives and purposes; - c the director has no conflict of interest, either directly or indirectly, in the acts of management that have resulted in losses; and - d the director has taken preventive measures against arising or continued losses, which include steps to access information about the acts of management that have resulted in losses, inter alia, through a meeting of the board of directors.
+- the losses do not result from their fault or negligence; - the director has exercised management in good faith and prudence in the interests of the company and within its objectives and purposes; - 3. the director has no conflict of interest, either directly or indirectly, in the acts of management that have resulted in losses; and - 4. the director has taken preventive measures against arising or continued losses, which include steps to access information about the acts of management that have resulted in losses, inter alia, through a meeting of the board of directors.

-In cases in which the bankruptcy of a company is a result of the fault or negligence of the board of directors and the assets of the company are not sufficient to cover the damages caused by the bankruptcy, each member of the board of directors is jointly and severally liable for the damages, unless the directors can prove that:
+In cases in which the bankruptcy of a company is a result of the fault or negligence of the board of directors and the assets of the company are not sufficient to cover the damage caused by the bankruptcy, each member of the board of directors is jointly and severally liable for the damage, unless the directors can prove that:

-- a the bankruptcy is not as a result of their fault or negligence; - they conduct the company's management in good faith, with prudence, and full responsibility, in the interests of the company and within the objectives and purposes of the company;
+- 1. the bankruptcy is not as a result of their fault or negligence; - they have conducted the company's management in good faith, with prudence and full responsibility, in the interests of the company, and within the objectives and purposes of the company; - 3. the directors do not have a conflict of interest, either directly or indirectly, over the management actions that have been performed by the board of directors; and - 4. the directors have taken measures to prevent the occurrence of bankruptcy.